EEOB-BioData/BCB546X-R/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

 These are relatively esoteric data structures, but can be useful if you want to arrange objects into a grid-like structure.
-For example, if you're running models on a spatio-temporal grid, it might be natural to preserve the grid structure by storing the models in a 3d array. \index{arrays|)}
+For example, if you're running models on a spatio-temporal grid, it might be natural to preserve the grid structure by storing the models in a 3d array.

 > ## Discussion 2
 >